-Member Led Workshops: Vote NOW!
+Member Led Workshops

-4 to 19 September 2017
+4 September 2017 to 19 September 2018

 In this performance and drawing based workshop we will use an adapted version of the Goethean Observation Method to study and deeply consider our sensorial relationship to other non-human (and later some human) beings.
 The workshop will involve plant/animal/people based observation as a practice to hone and extend ones sensory perceptions.
 This process of attuning might result in subtle gestures, acts or performative responses.
 We will meet at the Birmingham Wildlife Centre (which has a range of animals and plant life and is set in a large city park not to far from the centre of Birmingham) where we will find our subjects and work through the four-part observation method producing drawings, descriptive responses and physical embodied reactions (movement, actions, emotions) as a result of observing our chosen subject.
 We will practice the method focusing on three different subjects staring with plant/mineral then animal and lastly human subjects.